WebOrigami/docs/content/language/yaml.md

 ${ samples/help/yamlTags/quote.yaml }
 ```

-Evaluating this applies the template as a function to the data and returns the text:
+Evaluating this applies the template as a function to the data and returns the resulting _text_.
+(While YAML files typically define objects, they can also define a single value, such as a text string.)

 ```console
 $ ori quote.yaml/